Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Can Cross-Cancer Knowledge Transfer Further Improve Prognostic Performance?

-\ding{193} \textbf{Expert routing is a superior strategy for utilizing various transferred knowledge}: Expert routing is the key mechanism of $\ourmethod$.
+\ding{193} \textbf{Expert routing is a superior strategy for utilizing various transferred knowledge}: Expert routing is the core of $\ourmethod$.
 It can adaptively combine the most beneficial knowledge transferred from $\mathcal{M}_{\mathcal{S}}$.
-To verify its advantage, we compare it with well-known strategies that can utilize and combine multiple experts like $\{\mathcal{M}_{\mathcal{S}}\mid\mathcal{S}\in\mathcal{C}\}$.
-They contain (\textit{i}) classical MIL aggregation methods (MeanMIL and attention in ABMIL) and (\textit{ii}) representative sequence learning methods like RNN in GRU~\citep{cho2014learning} and self-attention in Transformer~\citep{vaswani2017attention}.
+To verify its advantage, we compare it with well-known strategies that can utilize and combine multiple experts $\{\mathcal{M}_{\mathcal{S}}\mid\mathcal{S}\in\mathcal{C}\}$.
+They contain (\textit{i}) classical MIL aggregation methods (MeanMIL and attention in ABMIL), (\textit{ii}) model ensemble that averages over the survival prediction of all experts, and (\textit{iii}) representative sequence-based learning methods like RNN in GRU~\citep{cho2014learning} and self-attention in Transformer~\citep{vaswani2017attention}.
 The only difference between them and $\ourmethod$ is the way of processing multiple experts.
-From the results shown in Table \ref{tab:cmp_results_more}, we observe that Routing in $\ourmethod$ obtains the best average performance and it often outperforms other strategies.
+From the results shown in Table \ref{tab:cmp_results_more}, we observe that the routing in $\ourmethod$ obtains the best overall performance, and it often outperforms other strategies by a large margin.
 These results suggest that routing is a superior approach to utilizing the WSI-based prognostic knowledge transferred from other cancers.

-\ding{194} \textbf{Expert routing can distinguish between useful and useless knowledge}: We further study the expert routing in $\ourmethod$ to examine how transferred prognostic knowledge is utilized and combined.
-As shown in Figure \ref{fig:vis-routing-heatmaps}, we find that expert routing tends to assign larger scores for the experts that can capture more helpful prognostic information.
-More results are given in Appendix \ref{sec:apx_d_3}.

-\textbf{Additional analysis}: We further conduct ablation studies on $\ourmethod$ to see the impact of different expert combinations (\textit{e.g.}, only using positive experts).
-Its results are shown in Appendix \ref{sec:apx_d_1}.
-Besides, hyper-parameter analysis (\textit{e.g.}, $K$) is also conducted and presented in Appendix \ref{sec:apx_d_2}.
+\textbf{Additional experiments}: We further conduct ablation studies on $\ourmethod$ to examine the impact of different expert combinations.
+Their results are shown in Appendix \ref{sec:apx_d_1}.
+Additional experiments and analysis, such as case studies and visualization for expert routing, hyper-parameter analysis, comparisons with other MIL networks, \textit{etc}, are provided in Appendix \ref{sec:apx_d}.